leloulight/NEONDS-Template-Repository/_posts/boulder-flood/2015-12-03-Colorado-Flood-Introduction.md

 {% include _toc.html %}

+* <a href="http://coflood2013.colostate.edu/timeline_impacts.html" target="_blank">A nice timeline of the events leading up to and during the flood:</a>

 In September 2013 a slow moving cold front moved through Colorado, intersecting with a warm humid front.
 The clash between the cold and warm fronts yielded heavy rain & devastating flooding in colorado.